local-projects/ofxOpenVRTracker/README.md

 Trackers have two non-exclusive states they are in at any point in time.
 Trackers have a connection status that describe whether they are connected over bluetooth to the computer.
 This is revealed by the `bConnected` variable in a device.
 Trackers also have a tracking status that describes whether they are actively being tracked by the base stations.
 If a device has a true `bTracked` variable, then their positions, orientations, etc. are being updated constantly.

 Trackers must be paired with their own bluetooth dongle.
 Multiple trackers cannot connect to the same dongle.

+## Base Stations Setup

+The base stations must be on modes 'b' and 'c' if the sync cable isn't used (this is the default configuration).
+See [here](https://www.vive.com/us/support/vive/category_howto/installing-the-base-stations.html) for more info.

+## Troubleshooting

+SteamVR fails to start and displays the message "Compositor Not Available"

+- The headset needs to be plugged into the main

 ## Notes